eshaben/xcm-sdk-mkdocs/docs/example-usage.md

 );
 ```

-The `fee` property returns the amount of fees to be paid along with information on the asset.
+The `fee` property returns the fees to be paid along with information on the asset.

 ??? code "Example response"